TabbyML/tabby/clients/tabby-agent/src/chat/prompts/provide-smart-apply-line-range.md

 The new code to be inserted is provided in <APPLYCODE></APPLYCODE> XML tags.

 Your task:
 1. Analyze the existing code structure and the new code to be inserted.
-2. Determine the most appropriate location for insertion.
+2. Find a continuous segment of existing code that is most similar in length to the new code.
-3. Provide ONLY the line range for insertion.
+3. Provide ONLY the line range of this similar-length segment.

-You must reply with ONLY the suggested insertion range in the format startLine-endLine, enclosed in <GENERATEDCODE></GENERATEDCODE> XML tags.
+You must reply with ONLY the suggested range in the format startLine-endLine, enclosed in <GENERATEDCODE></GENERATEDCODE> XML tags.

-Important note on the range:
+Important notes:
+- The line numbers provided are one-based (starting from 1).

-- startLine is inclusive (close interval)
+- Both startLine and endLine are inclusive (closed interval)
-- endLine is exclusive (open interval)
+- The range should encompass a continuous segment of existing code similar in length to the new code.

-For example, if the new code should be inserted between lines 10 and 11, your response should be:
+For example, if a 3-line code segment similar in length to the new code is found at lines 10-12, your response should be:
-<GENERATEDCODE>10-11</GENERATEDCODE>
+<GENERATEDCODE>10-12</GENERATEDCODE>

-1. <EXAMPLE_DOCUMENT></EXAMPLE_DOCUMENT> xml tags indicates the example code document.
+1. <EXAMPLE_DOCUMENT></EXAMPLE_DOCUMENT> XML tags indicate the example code document.
-2. <EXAMPLE_APPLYCODE> xml tags indicates the example code to be applied.
+2. <EXAMPLE_APPLYCODE> XML tags indicate the example code to be applied.

 Examples:
 <EXAMPLE_DOCUMENT>